draxxordev/PersonaStore/Documentation.md

 ## DataSession:RollbackTransaction()

 Restores `Data` to the state captured by the most recent `BeginTransaction()` call, then clears the snapshot.

+Call this when a multi-step change turns out to be invalid partway through, instead of manually writing every field back to its old value.
+See `BeginTransaction()` for the full pattern.

 ```lua
 session:RollbackTransaction()